biswazr/farmers-market/README.md

 ```
 ### Use Application
 ```
-typer you host ip with 3000 port  you should see the form on a webpage
+type your host ip with 3000 port  you should see the form on a webpage
 ```
 ### Currently live at :
 *http://107.21.84.150:3000/*